-6.1 Monitoring solar activity with ground-based cosmic ray counters.
+6.1 Monitoring solar activity with ground-based cosmic ray counters

-The muon telescope used in this application (MD1) is installed in the facilities of the Castilla-La Mancha Neutron Monitor (CaLMa) (J. Medina et al, 2013; J.J.
-Blanco et al, 2014 and O. García-Población et al, 2015).
+The muon telescope used in this application (MD1) is installed in the facilities of the Castilla-La Mancha Neutron Monitor (CaLMa) (Medina et al., 2013; Blanco et al., 2015; García-Población et al., 2014).
 The MD1 and the neutron monitor are located in the same room and their measurements can be directly compared.
 Neutrons and muons observed at ground level are secondary particles produced by collisions between cosmic rays and atmospheric atoms.
 The cosmic ray (protons) energy threshold to produce neutrons detected by CaLMa is above 7 GeV because of the geomagnetic location of this neutron monitor, while the energy threshold of primary cosmic rays rises up to higher than 10 GeV for muon production (Duldig, 2000).
-Transient interplanetary disturbances associated to solar activity may cause decreases in both the neutron and muon count rates observed on Earth surface, in an event known as Forbush decrease (S.E.
-Forbush, 1938).
-In order to observe these cosmic ray flux variations, the effect atmospheric pressure variations must be removed from the data using a correction procedure (see e.g. Paschalis, 2013 and references therein).
+Transient interplanetary disturbances associated with solar activity may cause decreases in both the neutron and muon count rates observed on the Earth's surface, in an event known as Forbush decrease (Forbush, 1938).
+In order to observe these cosmic ray flux variations, the effect atmospheric pressure variations must be removed from the data using a correction procedure (see e.g. Paschalis et al., 2013, and references therein).